 - How to conduct an "individualized assessment" in conjunction with a targeted screen;

 - What happens if federal or state law require a background check; and

 - What "best practices" can be followed to minimize risk of EEOC scrutiny

-This fast paced webinar will address the above issues and more while giving you plenty of opportunity to ask our experts for advice about your unique concerns.
+This fast-paced webinar will address the above issues and more while giving you the opportunity to ask our experts for advice about your unique concerns.